-- October: Allison Hall, RN, Medical/Surgical Unit & Jaymi Miller, LPN, Allegiance Home Health
+- October: Allison Hall, RN, Medical/Surgical Unit and Jaymi Miller, LPN, Allegiance Home Health

-- September: Debra Johnson, RN, Medical/Surgery Unit & Jolene Shannon, RN, Outpatient Surgical Center
+- September: Debra Johnson, RN, Medical/Surgery Unit and Jolene Shannon, RN, Outpatient Surgical Center

-- August: Camille Wilkinson, RN, Allegiance Hospice Home & Kelly Niezurawski, RN, Post-Anesthesia Care Unit
+- August: Camille Wilkinson, RN, Allegiance Hospice Home and Kelly Niezurawski, RN, Post-Anesthesia Care Unit

-- July: Cathy Camburn, RN, Outpatient Infusion Therapy & Stacy Dewitt, RN, Oncology
+- July: Cathy Camburn, RN, Outpatient Infusion Therapy and Stacy Dewitt, RN, Oncology

 About the DAISY Foundation